Glossary

 Independent Activity: A corporation, partnership, or unincorporated association shall be deemed to be engaged in an independent activity if the entity is operated primarily for some purpose other than to increase deposit insurance coverage.

 Individual Account: An account held in the name of one person that does not name beneficiaries.
-Also called Single Accounts.
+Also called a Single Account.

 Individual Retirement Account (IRA): A deposit account that qualifies under Section 408(a) of the Internal Revenue Code of 1986.
 Retirement accounts that meet those requirements include: